 Clinical trials are research studies intended to answer scientific questions and find better ways to treat or prevent diseases.
-They are fundamental to the development of innovative medicines and vaccines that treat and prevent illness.
+They are fundamental to the development of innovative medicines, vaccines and devices that treat and prevent illness.

-Clinical studies are conducted to determine whether a new treatment is both safe and effective.
-Such studies are possible because volunteers (healthy volunteers and patients) agree to participate and try new medicines or vaccines.
+Clinical studies are conducted to determine whether a new treatment is both safe and efficacious.
+Such studies are possible because volunteers (healthy volunteers and patients) agree to participate and try new medicines, vaccines and devices.

-- Drugs that have not yet been approved by health authorities
+- Not yet been approved by health authorities

-- Drugs that are currently available for sale, and are being tested to improve existing formulations or evaluate the potential of the drug to treat other diseases.
+- Currently available for sale, and being tested to improve existing formulations or evaluate their potential in other diseases.

 To learn more about the various phases of clinical trials, visit: